 Please ensure you book your site on the sheet provided prior to commencing your walk.

 Three Capes Track

-Booking for Overland Track departures for the 2020/21 season from 1 October to 31 May open on July 1
+Bookings for Overland Track departures for the 2020/21 season from 1 October to 31 May opened on 1 July 2020.

 Click here for more information and to book.

-Due to the COVID-19 situation and closure of huts with communal sleeping arrangements, the daily walker numbers will be capped at 16 per day to suit available tent sites.
+Due to the COVID-19 situation and communal sleeping arrangements, the daily departure numbers are capped at 24 walkers per day.